iconinteractive/icon-interactive-www/projects/icon-vr-training.md

   the costs of deploying students to a physical space.
-AR/VR training simulations can be far more cost effective and can minimize costly and potentially life threatening mistakes, all while promoting learning through discovery and experience.<br><br>At Concordia, students are using VR training to simulate emergent healthcare scenarios and crime scene investigations, logging critical hours “doing” the work of professionals in the field.<br><br>A true win/win for students and colleges that's literally changing the landscape of professional learning.</p>"
+AR/VR training simulations can be far more cost effective and can minimize costly and potentially life threatening mistakes, all while promoting learning through discovery and experience.<br><br>At one ICON university client, students are using VR training to simulate emergent healthcare scenarios and crime scene investigations, logging critical hours “doing” the work of professionals in the field.<br><br>A true win/win for students and colleges that's literally changing the landscape of professional learning.</p>"
 two_column_vertical_images:
   vertical_image_one: https://s3.amazonaws.com/forestry.iconinteractive.com/vr2.jpg
   vertical_image_two: https://s3.amazonaws.com/forestry.iconinteractive.com/vr3.jpg